acm-dbit/mongodb-workshop/README.md

         { 'price' : { '$gte' : 500000 } }
     ]}).pretty()
     ```
-    > Notice that the following command wil also output the same as the previous as the default operation in case of multiple filters is an _AND_ operation.
+    > Notice that the following command will also output the same result as the previous, this is because the default operation in case of multiple filters is an _AND_ operation.
  - Eg:- (AND)(without the **$and** specifier)
     ```js
     db.car_details.find({